sam-thetutor/ArticleLab/JunoArticle.md

 This is a simple blog website deployed on the internet computer blockchain using juno.
 It is integrated with Github Actions so that every time make changes to our project, they will automatically reflect on the live website

 ## Setting up the Project

+In this section,we will cover how to setup a boilerplate project using juno's cli tool.

 ![](https://a2ede-rqaaa-aaaal-ai6sq-cai.raw.icp0.io/uploads/firstss.600.338.gif)

-In this section,we will cover how to setup a bolerplate project using juno's cli tool Open up your terminal and follow the steps below to create your boilerplate project

-Run the command below
+Run the command below in your project terminal

 ```bash
 npm create juno@latest